 Just Write (recced by @lunarmoment on tumblr): This channel does video essays analyzing popular media for their storytelling and demonstrating what writers can learn from them.
 It focuses mostly on movies, so if you’re looking to be a screenwriter or need to brush up on the three-act plot structure, this would probably be a good channel for you.
 I’ve watched a few of their videos, and from what I can tell, they’re all put together very well, like watching mini documentaries.

-Kate Cavanaugh (recced by @inkwell-attitude on tumblr): This is a new channel for me, but from what I’ve seen so far, I really like it!
-Kate does vlogs about her writing process, challenges, and goals, and looks like a great source of some writerly motivation.
-I think she also does a write-in streams, which are a fun way to meet other writers and get in your daily word goals.
+Kate Cavanaugh (recced by @inkwell-attitude on tumblr): Kate does vlogs about her writing process, challenges, and goals, and is a great source of some writerly motivation.
+She also does regular write-in streams, which are a fun way to meet other writers and get in your daily word goals.
+It’s a more casual and community-oriented channel with a lot of interesting down-to-earth insights.

-Shaelin Writes (recced by @gloriafrimpong on tumblr): Another new channel for me – Shaelin is part of the authortube community, talks about her writing process, has videos on writing tips, and talks about what she’s learned on her own writing journey.
-I’m looking foward to watching more of her videos in the near future!
+Shaelin Writes (recced by @gloriafrimpong on tumblr): Shaelin is part of the authortube community, talks about her writing process, has videos on writing tips, and talks about what she’s learned on her own writing journey.
+She also features on the channel Reedsy, which has a ton of advice on self-publishing.

 No Plot No Problem by Chris Baty: This little handbook is a fun crash course in novel writing by Chris Baty, one of the founders of NaNoWriMo.
 The first half is an introduction to the core elements of a novel and how to develop them before you start drafting, and the second half is a NaNo survival guide.